 IPO or Initial Public Offering is the process by which a company offers private shares to the public for trading for the first time.
-Through an IPO, a company can be listed on the stock exchange.
+Through an IPO, a company can be listed on the stock exchange and can individuals can start investing in the company thrrough the stock market.
 Companies prefer an IPO when they want to raise capital for the expansion of business.
 They have to follow SEBI regulations to go public.

 They usually hire investment banks to assist with the entire IPO process.
 Investment banks help right from marketing the IPO to setting the price and date of the IPO.
 Initial Public Offering (IPO) happens in the primary market.
 When a company issues shares for the first time through IPO, they trade in the primary market.
 Investors apply for shares in the primary market.
 After the shares are allotted to the public, they trade in the secondary market.